M-MUGESHCHARLES/Steps-for-Hosting-Project-Using-FireBase-/README.md

 ```

    7.2)  "Are you ready to proceed?" :
         - Type **`Y`** for " yes ".

   7.3)   "Which Firebase features do you want to set up for this directory?" :

-   Use the arrow down key on your keyboard to point to the "Hosting:Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" option.
+   Use the arrow down key on your keyboard to point to the option

+   "Hosting:Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys" .

        - Press the space bar and then hit enter.